Newest edition published: December 5, 2017

 Long-shortlisted, 2017 ReLit Awards

 1593.
-Queen Elizabeth still reigns but grows old.
-Two rival spymasters — Sir Robert Cecil and the Earl of Essex — plot from the shadows.
-Their goal: to control succession upon the aged queen’s death.
-The man on which their schemes depend: Christopher Marlowe ("Kit" to his friends), a cobbler’s son from Canterbury who has defied expectations and become an accomplished poet and playwright.
+Queen Elizabeth reigns from the throne while two rival spymasters — Sir Robert Cecil and the Earl of Essex — plot from the shadows.
+Their goal?
+To control succession upon the aged queen's death.
+The man on which their schemes depend?
+Christopher Marlowe, a cobbler's son from Canterbury who has defied expectations and become an accomplished poet and playwright.
+Now that the plague has closed theatres, Marlowe must resume the work for which he was originally recruited: intelligence and espionage.

 Michelle Butler Hallett, she/her, is a history nerd and disabled person who writes fiction about violence, evil, love, and grace.
 The Toronto Star describes her work as "perfectly paced and gracefully wrought," while Quill and Quire calls it "complex, lyrical, and with a profound sense of a world long passed."
 Her short stories are widely anthologized in Hard Ol’ Spot, The Vagrant Revue of New Fiction, Everything Is So Political, Running the Whale’s Back, and Best American Mystery Stories, and her essay "You’re Not ‘Disabled’ Disabled" appears in Land of Many Shores.
 Her most recent novel, This Marlowe, was longlisted for the ReLit Award and the Dublin International Literary Award.
 Her first novel, Double-blind, was shortlisted for the Sunburst Award.